indoorequal/taginfo-indoor/README.md

 To download, filter and create the database for taginfo, execute `./script/update_data.sh`.

-To run the taginfo instance, `docker-compose up -d taginfo`, and go to http://localhost:4567
+To run the taginfo instance, `docker-compose up -d web`, and go to http://localhost:4567

 [taginfo]: https://github.com/taginfo/taginfo